- Free delivery over £40

 Cross-resistance may occur with other antibiotics such as lincomycin or erythromycin.

-Do not use if you are allergic to any of the ingredients listed below above.
+Do not use if you are allergic to any of the ingredients listed in the 'Ingredients' section.

 Tretinoin causes enhanced permeability for other topically applied medicinal agents.